Blog

 Silicone butt injections carry a range of risks and potential complications.
 Some of the most common risks include:

-• The injection site infection can lead to severe pain, inflammation, and even fever.
+Injection site infection can lead to severe pain and inflammation.

-• Silicone can harden over time, leading to the formation of lumps of inflamed tissue (granulomas or nodules) in the buttocks or other parts of the body.
+Silicone can cause progressive tissue hardening over time, leading to the formation of lumps of inflamed tissue (granulomas or nodules) in the buttocks or other parts of the body.

-• The injection site can develop scars or keloids, especially if the silicone is injected improperly or by an unlicensed practitioner.
+The injection site can develop scars, especially if the silicone is injected improperly or by an unlicensed practitioner.

-• In rare cases, silicone butt injections can be fatal due to complications such as pulmonary embolism or infection.
+In rare cases, silicone butt injections can be fatal due to complications such as pulmonary embolism or septic shock.

-It is crucial to remember that the dangers and potential consequences connected with silicone butt injections might change depending on a number of factors, including the volume and site of the injection, the silicone's quality, and the practitioner's expertise and experience.
+It is crucial to remember that the dangers and potential consequences connected with silicone butt injections might change depending on a number of factors, including the volume and site of the injection, the silicone's quality, and the practitioner's expertise and experience; however, no combination of these factors makes the procedure safe.

 The Bottom Line